Clinton, Queensland: Education

 Clinton State School is a government primary (Early Childhood-6) school for boys and girls at Harvey Road.
 In 2015, the school had 820 students with 51 teachers (44 equivalent full-time).
 In 2018, the school had an enrolment of 950 students with 70 teachers (63 full-time equivalent) and 54 non-teaching staff (31 full-time equivalent).
 It includes a special education program.

+There are no government secondary schools in Clinton.
+The nearest government secondary school is Gladstone State High School in neighbouring West Gladstone to the north-east.

 Facilities

 Gladstone Airport is on Aerodrome Road.

 The Port Curtis Lawn Cemetery is on Aerodrome Road.
 It provides lawn graves for burials and a columbarium wall and memorial garden for the interment of cremains.